Response to parliamentary committees and external audits

-During fiscal year 2016-2017, the Canada Border Services Agency (CBSA) provided Government Responses to three reports tabled by parliamentary committees.
+During fiscal year 2017–18, the Canada Border Services Agency (CBSA) provided Government responses to nine reports tabled by parliamentary committees:

-Response to audits conducted by the Auditor General (including to the Commissioner of the Environment and Sustainable Development)
+Response to audits conducted by the Office of the Auditor General of Canada (including audits conducted by the Commissioner of the Environment and Sustainable Development)

 Report 1—The Beyond the Border Action Plan